Chapter 5 of 8

 - #general: Mainly used for general company info and team reminders.

 - #random: This is the distributed office water cooler; it’s used for, well, the most random things you can imagine!
 Check out what’s going on in #random when you’re working—there’s almost always something funny going on, and it’s a great chance to chat with and get to know other team members.

 - Project channels: Project channels are used internally to discuss work on client projects.
 If you’re working on client projects, you’ll be invited to each project’s channel.
-Channel names always start with an underscore before the project name.
-For example, #_pt is the channel dedicated to Psychology Today.
+Channel names always use the client shortcode as the name.
+For example, #ahs is the channel dedicated to Animal Humane Society.

 - TEN7 Support channels: These are project channels that the client has access to.
-Names start with #ten7-support.
+Names start with #support-ten7.

 - Shared channels: Sometimes a client or a TEN7 partner has their own Slack account, so we’ll connect our accounts together in a shared Slack channel.
 You’ll know it’s a shared channel by the double-diamond shape in the channel name.

 To learn more about how we use Slack, listen to our podcast episode “Blueprint Series #2: Slack.”